Location: 100 General Services Building

-As you register for classes for next semester, don't forget to also prepare your requests for Alternative Text.
-The sooner we have them, the sooner we can start working on them.
-This is critical if you are registering for summer courses.
+If you are registered and use Alternative Text, please get your requests in as soon as possible.
+The sooner we have them, the sooner you will have them.
 You don't want to get too far behind in your reading as it is much harder to be successful on exams if you haven't read the material!
 Converting print to an alternative format takes time and the conversion process is usually done on a first come, first serve basis.
 For more information, contact Nico Gowdy, our coordinator of Alt.
 Text at Alternative Text .

 Billie Crouse knows what it is like to have a learning disability, and is determined to help others who are struggling to earn their college degree.
 At age five, Billie contracted Scarlett fever and remembers this event as a pivotal time in her life.
 Surrounded by other children who had polio, she told her mother that she wanted to be a social worker someday.
 By the time she was in third grade, however, she could not read very well and school was difficult.
 She had dyslexia but it wasn’t something that was diagnosed in those days.